Skip to main content Skip to navigation Skip to footer

 • The CLI asks: “what’s the current value?”

-• The agent supplies the plaintext via --current "$OLD".
+• The agent (or human) supplies the plaintext via --current "$OLD".
 The CLI hashes $OLD with SHA-256 and compares against the digest of the currently-stored value.
 Match → write goes through.
 Mismatch → refused, audited.

-The model is simple but closes three attack surfaces:
+The model closes three attack surfaces:

 2. Exfiltration via probing: the digest response never contains plaintext; even a compromised audit log shows expected abc12345…, got deadbeef…, not the underlying values.